KaterynaD/dbt_segmentation_tools/README.md

 This dbt package provides a materialization that segments customers or any other entities.

 It builds SQL or Python (Snowpark) transformation from SQL dbt model.
 Basically, you provide your own custom SQL in dbt SQL model, configure a segmentation type and the package compiles the SQL, and creates a dbt SQL or Python model which is run in a usual dbt workflow.
 SQL can contains ref() or source() or other macros.
-Its compiled before running in the final Python model.
+It's compiled before running in the final Python model.

 This is a lightweight approach designated for automated processing relatively small and simple data batches without complex feature preprocessing.
 It can be used to apply a segmentation algorithm on a full data set.